Merino

 The Merino is a breed or group of breeds of domestic sheep, characterised by very fine soft wool.
-It was established in the Iberian Peninsula (modern Spain and Portugal) near the end of the Middle Ages, and was for several centuries kept as a strict Spanish monopoly; exports of the breed were not allowed, and those who tried risked capital punishment.
+It was originated in the Iberian Peninsula (modern Spain and Portugal) during the High Middle Ages, and was for several centuries kept as a strict Spanish monopoly; exports of the breed were not allowed, and those who tried risked capital punishment.
 During the eighteenth century, flocks were sent to the courts of a number of European countries, including France (where they developed into the Rambouillet), Hungary, the Netherlands, Prussia, Saxony and Sweden.

-The Merino subsequently spread to many parts of the world, including South Africa, Australia, and New Zealand.
+The Merino subsequently spread to many parts of the world, including South America, South Africa, Australia, and New Zealand.
 Numerous recognised breeds, strains and variants have developed from the original type; these include, among others, the American Merino and Delaine Merino in the Americas, the Australian Merino, Booroola Merino and Peppin Merino in Oceania, and the Gentile di Puglia, Merinolandschaf and Rambouillet in Europe.

 The Australian Poll Merino is a polled (hornless) variant.
 Rams of other Merino breeds have long, spiral horns which grow close to the head, while ewes are usually hornless.